RealPeha/planck-renderer/README.md

 # Small rendering library for [plank-js](https://github.com/shakiba/planck.js "plank-js")

-A small library designed to render objects from plank-js, is based on the standard [testbed](https://github.com/shakiba/planck.js/blob/master/testbed/index.js "testbed") renderer, which in turn is based on [stage-js](https://github.com/shakiba/stage.js " stage-js")
+A small library for rendering objects from the planck-js library It is written without using third-party libraries and renders If you want to use planck-js together with stage-js libraries, then in the [stage-js branch](https://github.com/RealPeha/planck-renderer/tree/stage-js "stage-js branch") you can find another version

 ### Install